kizniche/Mycodo/mycodo-manual.md

 whether a condition is true.
 Conditional statements can be created for both inputs and outputs.
 Possible conditional statements include:

--   If Relay \#1 turns ON, turn Relay \#3 ON
+-   If Output \#1 turns ON, turn Output \#3 ON
--   If Relay \#1 turns ON, turn Relay \#4 ON for 40 seconds and notify critical-issue@domain.com
+-   If Output \#1 turns ON, turn Output \#4 ON for 40 seconds and notify critical-issue@domain.com
--   If Relay \#4 turns ON for 21 seconds, turn Relay \#5 ON for 50
+-   If Output \#4 turns ON for 21 seconds, turn Output \#5 ON for 50
     seconds
--   If Relay \#4 turns ON for 20 seconds, turn Relay \#1 OFF
+-   If Output \#4 turns ON for 20 seconds, turn Output \#1 OFF
--   If Humidity is Greater Than 80%, turn Relay \#4 ON for 40 seconds
+-   If Humidity is Greater Than 80%, turn Output \#4 ON for 40 seconds
--   If Humidity if Less Than 50%, turn Relay \#1 ON for 21 seconds, execute '/usr/local/bin/myscript.sh', and notify email@domain.com
+-   If Humidity if Less Than 50%, turn Output \#1 ON for 21 seconds, execute '/usr/local/bin/myscript.sh', and notify email@domain.com
 -   If Temperature if Greater Than 35 C, deactivate PID \#1

 Before activating any conditional statements or PID controllers, it's advised to thoroughly explore all possible scenarios and plan a configuration that eliminates conflicts.
-Then, trial run your configuration before connecting devices to the relays.
-Some devices or relays may respond atypically or fail when switched on and off in rapid succession.
+Then, trial run your configuration before connecting devices to the outputs.
+Some devices or outputs may respond atypically or fail when switched on and off in rapid succession.
 Therefore, avoid creating an [infinite loop](https://en.wikipedia.org/wiki/Loop_%28computing%29#Infinite_loops) with conditional statements.